People of Northwest Public Radio

 5. Please assess the impact that your CPB funding had on your ability to serve your community.
 What were you able to do with your grant that you wouldn't be able to do if you didn't receive it?

-CPB funding through the Community Service Grant plays a critical role in NWPR carrying out its public service mission.
-As with other stations which provide programming to large swaths of principally rural areas, NWPR operates on a tight budget.
-CPB funding is especially important to local production of news, music and other cultural programming efforts.
-Without CPB funding, NWPR would be significantly limited in presenting diverse and responsive programming.
-As mentioned before, audience has grown significantly - doubling in just four short years.
-This is a very strong indicator that investment of CPB funds continues to have a significant reach to under-served audiences in the region.
+CPB funding through the Community Service Grant is critical for Northwest Public Radio to carry out its public service mission.
+As is the case with many stations that provide programming to large principally rural areas, NWPR operates on a tight budget.
+CPB funding is especially important then to local production of news, music and other cultural programming efforts.
+Without CPB funding, our NWPR's service would be significantly limited in the diverse and responsive programming we present.
+As mentioned earlier, the impact of NWPR’s service and growth of the audience has been noteworthy, meaning the investment of CPB funds continues to have a significant reach to under-served audiences in the region.